End of Life Option Act Response Conference

 To promote thoughtful deliberation on topics that will be relevant to healthcare systems as they create patient- centered policies to respond to the End of Life Option Act in California.

 We are neither promoting nor condemning aid in dying, but rather focusing on how to achieve the best possible care for seriously ill patients and their families when the End of Life Option Act goes into effect.

 Many pragmatic and ethical concerns will need immediate attention, including:

-Following the conference, a written report will be prepared and distributed immediately, given the time urgency of preparing for rapid change.
-These reports will serve as potential templates or “points to consider” for health care organizations throughout the state drafting local policies.
-We anticipate that ongoing collaborations between ethics, palliative care and other allied health care professionals will be one result of the conference and its reports; many believe that improved palliative care services was one outcome of the physician aid-in-dying legislation in Oregon.
+Following the conference, a written report was prepared and distributed immediately, given the time urgency of preparing for rapid change.
+The report serves as a potential template or “points to consider” for health care organizations throughout the state drafting local policies.
+We anticipate that ongoing collaborations between ethics, palliative care and other allied health care professionals will be one result of the conference and its report; many believe that improved palliative care services was one outcome of the physician aid-in-dying legislation in Oregon.

 End of Life Option Act Response Conference

 Hosted by the University of California, San Francisco,